 If you are suffering with PCOS and hair loss, we can determine a solution to restore your hairline and help you feel confident and attractive.

-Traumatic alopecia is unique compared to other hair loss conditions as it is caused directly by the patient.
-The condition often develops as a result of prolonged tension on the hair, which can lead to inflamed follicles or hair that has completely detached from the root.
+Traumatic alopecia is unique compared to other hair loss conditions since it's caused directly by the patient.
+The condition often develops due to prolonged tension on the hair, which can lead to inflamed follicles or hair that has completely detached from the root.
 This tension is commonly caused by:

 - Chemical straightening treatment.

 - Hairpieces and weaves that rely on the hair for security.

 - Tight hairstyles such as braiding, rollers, or ponytails.

 What are the symptoms?

 As damage escalates, hair will begin to fall out or become sparse.
 Typically, this will happen more quickly around the hairline or behind the ears.
 However, depending on your habits, it can also occur at the crown of the scalp.
 Common warning signs that you may be causing excessive tension and damage to your hair follicles include:

 - A scalp that is sensitive to the touch when you take your hair down.

 - Itchy scalp when wearing braids or a weave.